What Hurts the Most: Music video

 The music video starts with a young girl crying over the loss of her boyfriend.
-She expresses anger for her father who she blames for making her boyfriend leave, resulting in his demise in a car accident.
+She expresses anger for her father who she blames for making her boyfriend leave, resulting in his demise in a car crash.
 The girl's very hurt mother watches her daughter's anger for her father and cries as she feels helpless over this unfortunate situation.
 Over the course of the video, there are scenes of the band playing, flashbacks of the couple, and the girl trying to go about her life.
 A scene in which with the girl is vomiting in her bathroom and holding her stomach implies that she became pregnant right before her lover's death.
 The video ends with the girl running up to the boy's wooden cross memorial on the side of the road, to kneel down and say that she saw him, answering his question asked earlier in the video "What do you see?" when they were talking about the future, while a storm is brewing.
 The music video was directed by Shaun Silva in early 2006.
+The video won the award for Group Video of the Year at the 2007 CMT Music Awards and was also nominated for Video of the Year.